mozilla-services/heka-docs/source/architecture/extending.rst

     * Fetch an output data object off of the `WriteRunner.RecycleChan` channel.
-    * Zero the data object to make sure no residual data remains from any prior usage.
     * Populate the data object with the appropriate data extracted from the provided `PipelinePack.Message` object.
     * Place the data object on the `WriteRunner.DataChan` channel.